Hervar77/infinity-doc/mkdocs/api/infinity.scheduler.md

 Parameters:

 - name: `string`
-  >the internal name for the task
+  >The internal name for the task.

 - plan: `string`
-  >the time schedule for the task (see below)
+  >The time schedule for the task (see below).

 - scriptName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the script to be executed
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the script to be executed.

 - priority: [`infinity.scheduler.priority`](#infinity.scheduler.priority_enum), optional
-  >the process priority for the script according to [`infinity.scheduler.priority`](#infinity.scheduler.priority_enum)
+  >The process priority for the script according to [`infinity.scheduler.priority`](#infinity.scheduler.priority_enum).

 The `plan` parameter follows the format used by unix/linux cronjobs.
 It consists of several fields separated by a space: